 LAS provides students with a first-class education that prepares them for their future.
 We take pride not only in educating strong students but attracting the attention of strong universities.
-The LAS University Advising Office begins working with students in grade 10 and continues to provide them with active support throughout their schooling until graduation.
-In grade 10 student focus on developing a plan of action to leas them successfully though their final years of high school.
-Students will learn how to select academic classes, choose a course of study—IB, non-IB, or ESL—depending on their learning needs, and will begin participating in career exploration exercises.
+The LAS University Advising Office begins working with students in grade 9 and continues to provide them with active support throughout their schooling until graduation.
+In grade 9, students focus on leadership, self-reflection, academic advising and personal excellence to lead them successfully though their final years of high school.
+Students will learn how to select academic classes, choose a course of study—IB, LAS Diploma, or ELA—depending on their learning needs, and will begin participating in career exploration exercises.

 Theory of Knowledge